galaxyproject/iwc/workflows/README.md

 ### Generate tests

+This is usually the most difficult part and we encourage all new contributors to IWC to propose their workflows even if they did not managed to generate tests.
+However, the publication of these workflow will be speed up if tests are already present.
-You can either write test cases by hand, or use a workflow invocation to generate a test case:
+To generate tests, you can either write test cases by hand, or use a workflow invocation to generate a test case (see below).

 #### Find input datasets

 If your analysis is covered by the GTN, using GTN dataset material is a good start!
+If it is not, try to generate a toy dataset for example following [this](https://training.galaxyproject.org/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.html#get-a-toy-dataset) and then publish it to zenodo to have a permanent URL.

 #### Generate test from a workflow invocation

 Create a new directory under one of the directories that represent categories.
 If no category is suitable you can create a new category directory.
 Name the directory that contains your workflow(s) appropriately, as it will become the name of the repository deployed to [iwc-workflows github organization](https://github.com/iwc-workflows).
+Only use lower-case and `-` in names of categories and repositories.

 Execute the workflow on your Galaxy server using the smallest input data you can generate.
 Go to the workflow invocations page (User > Workflow Invocations), open the most recent item and find the invocation id: